Privacy Policy

 anchor.cc/file/<fileID>. - Metadata around those items: folder structure, titles, timestamps, owners, sharing permissions, and version history.

 We store your content encrypted and serve it only to accounts you have explicitly authorized.
-We do not inspect or analyze the contents of your files, tables, or apps except as strictly necessary to operate the Service (for example, serving an HTTP response to an authorized user) or as described under Security below.
+We do not inspect or analyze the contents of your files, tables, or apps except as strictly necessary to operate the Service or as described under Security below.

 AI agent connection data